mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 # 0.00    24.28    84.97   290.19 20000.00
 ```

-I'll venture that most of the values are towards the left...
+I'll venture that most of the values are towards the left...Although the summary shows a mean price of $426.40, a mean value well above the median _and_ 3rd quartile might be a strong indicator of left skew.

 ```{r}
 par(mfrow = c(2, 2), mar = c(6, 6, 6, 6), family = "GillSans")